binkley/homebrewery-files/witch.md

 | 13 | +4 | ??? | 3 | 5 | 14 | 4 | 3 | 3 | 3 | 2 | 1 | 1 | &mdash; | &mdash; |
 | 14 | +5 | Subclass feature | 3 | 5 | 15 | 4 | 3 | 3 | 3 | 2 | 1 | 1 | &mdash; | &mdash; |
 </div>

+If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Witch spells for you.

+_**Changing Your Prepared Spells.**_ Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with spells that you know.

+_**Spellcasting Ability.**_
+Wisdom is your spellcasting ability for your Witch spells.

+_**Spellcasting Focus.**_
+You can use a Druidic Focus, _herbalism kit_, or _cook&rsquo;s utensils_ as a Spellcasting Focus for your Witch spells.

 #### Level 1: Evil Eye